kudoo-cloud/kropotkin/Tokenomics.md

-So we'll have a token.
+have a token.
 The main reason for the token usage is:
 - [ ] Prevent Cybersquatting of the Governance of tokens
 - [ ] Governance of the Mutual Aid project
 - [ ] Support the ongoing development of the project